ozskywalker/oddcode/README.md

 * docker_update.ps1 - Update all docker images on local workstation (Windows/PowerShell)
 * docker_update.sh - Update all docker images on local workstation (macOS-Linux/Bash)
 * droplet_get_ip.py - Get IP Address of a DigitalOcean Droplet
+* Dump-Env.ps1 - outputs all ENVIRON variables (Env:) to stdout, useful for Datto RMM / DRMM work
 * EnableDisable-FileSecurity.ps1 - Powershell byte-sized one-liners for disabling then re-enabling that pesky "Open File - Security Warning" dialog when trying to execute an installer (grumble..)
 * Enable-WindowsSandbox-OnHomeEdition.ps1 - Enable Windows Sandbox on Windows 10 & 11
 * lease_check.py - quick check on value of a car lease (US)